juanpablos/academic-kickstart/content/home/community.md

 ## Committees

-+ Member of the Academic Evaluation Committee, 2018 - Present
++ Member of the Academic Evaluation Committee, 2018 - 2020

 ## Service